Bridge collapses in Merritt, B.C., as some residents defy evacuation orders over looting fears

 “More than half the town’s gone, it seems like an opening door for come take what you want,” said Darsell Poittris, describing being up for half the night watching out for looters.

 “Every (accommodation) we called was sold out so where do you go?
-I’d rather be in my house having these issues and in my car with my animals and my kids.”
+I’d rather be in my house having these issues than in my car with my animals and my kids.”

 The B.C.
 RCMP told CTV News authorities haven’t had any reports of looting taking place and officers are patrolling to ensure the safety of people and property, but the rumours and concerns persist.